ZJULearning/pixel_link/README.md

 Contributions to this repo are welcome, e.g., some other backbone networks (including the model definition and pretrained models).

+PLEASE CHECK EXSITING ISSUES BEFORE OPENNING YOUR OWN ONE.
+IF A SAME OR SIMILAR ISSUE HAD BEEN POSTED BEFORE, JUST REFER TO IT, AND DO NO OPEN A NEW ONE.

 # Installation
 ## Clone the repo
 ```